Canine Pigment Type Switch

 The E Locus

 • Em is the dominant allele in this series.
-It produces a melanistic mask on top of any pattern.
+It produces a melanistic mask on top of any base pattern.

 • e is a loss-of-funtion mutant that basically deactivates MC1R[2].
 This causes a solid recessive red phenotype in all pigmented areas.
 Homozygous e/e dogs can not build a functional receptor.
 The pigment cells consequently remain locked in their default setting to only produce phaeomelanin.